Running a simulation from the command line for either a behavioral or timing simulation requires you to perform the following steps:

 Compiled library location: In

-generated scripts will automatically include the setup files needed for the target
+command.
+The generated scripts will automatically include the setup files needed for

-simulator from the compiled library directory.
-Refer to Compiling Simulation Libraries for more information.
+the target simulator from the compiled library directory.
+Refer to Compiling Simulation Libraries for

 - Export directory: Specifies the output directory for the scripts written by Export Simulation.
 By default, the simulation scripts are written to the local directory of the current project.